alvr-org/ALVR/README.md

 - Launch ALVR.exe
 - Press "Start Server" button or launch VR game
-- SteamVR's small window will appear
+- SteamVR's small window will appear.
+You should see a headset icon in the SteamVR status window that looks like a green block with a bold S in the middle
 - Launch ALVR Client in your headset
 - IP Address of headset will appear in the server tab of ALVR.exe
 - Press "Connect" button